srobo/runbook/docs/competition/teams/role-descriptions/reception.md

 When a team first arrives or leaves, your role at reception is to log this, collect items from the team and inform them of the next steps.

+If competitors have arrived before their team supervisor, they should be directed to wait in the waiting area by reception until their team supervisor arrives.

 Offer each competitor a bag of swag as they enter.

 ### Team entry/exit recording